-If you have been detained, require bail or are facing removal, OTS Solicitors will be there to assist you.
+If you have been detained, require bail, are currently on immigration bail or are facing removal, OTS Solicitors will be there to assist you.
 We understand that you and your family will be frightened and distressed.
 You can count on us to work with the Home Office on your behalf, ensuring your case is heard and any issues properly addressed.

-Based in the West End of London, OTS Solicitors is fully regulated by the Solicitors Regulation Authority.
+Based in the City of London, OTS Solicitors is fully regulated by the Solicitors Regulation Authority.
 We are known for fighting hard for our clients and ensuring that their legal and Human Rights are protected at all times.

 The Home Office has the power to detain individuals when exercising Immigration control.
 However, this is highly discretionary, the Home Office also has the power not to detain and to allow the individual to be in the UK on a temporary basis.